 This is how the IRS defines the difference: “The general rule is that an individual is an independent contractor if the payer has the right to control or direct only the result of the work, and not what will be done and how it will be done.”

 Finally, employees need to consider whether the worker’s role is integral to core business processes.
 Contractors typically focus on specific projects or auxiliary tasks that don’t directly impact business continuity, whereas employees are a key part of business operations.
-Examples of common independent contractor roles include writers, IT professionals, accountants, and musicians.
+Examples of common independent contractor roles include writers, IT professionals, accountants, musicians, designers, digital marketing specialists, SEO specialists, and social media content creators.

 If you’re ever confused about classifying an independent contractor, complete and submit Form SS-8 to the IRS.
 The IRS will review and make an official classification determination.